bdavidxyz/chirpy/_drafts/2024-01-18-rails-and-tailwind-starter-kit.md

 Flowbite.

-Sorry to quote a commercial product, I have no affiliation (at the time of writing) outside being a happy user.
+Note that I have no affiliation with them (at the time of writing) outside being a happy user.

-## Back to the starter kit
+The thing is, no free tool can reach that level of maturity.
+Even in the glorious day of Bootstrap.

+I don't see it as an obstacle, since it's actually plain old Tailwind, there are no 3rd party dependencies (maybe outside the few JS components, but since they seamlessly integrate with the current Hotwire stack, I don't care much).

+Moreover, they have a generous free tier, and they accepted to offer paying components that end up in this starter kit :gift:.

+So yes, that's it, deep integrated Flowbite and Rails starter kit!

+It's just the beginning, just clone the repo, give it a try, don't hesitate to ~~heavily criticize~~ give feedback.

+<a href="https://github.com/bdavidxyz/tailstart" target="_blank">https://github.com/bdavidxyz/tailstart</a>

+## Summary

+Flowbite gives beautiful Tailwind design, **without anything that actually works**.

+Rails gives endless functionalities, **without any UI design**.

-I think there is space for any new starter kit, especially if we combine the _classic features of a starter kit_ with _all the design possibilities of a UI Kit_
+I think there is still a tiny little room for the **best of both worlds**.